tthtlc/quest4science/_posts/2025-10-19-geography-why-is-there-a-desert.md

 <!-- Image Description: A striking aerial view showing the lush green Amazon rainforest abruptly transitioning into the dry, barren landscape of the Atacama Desert, highlighting the stark contrast between these two neighboring ecosystems. -->

-# Why Is There a Desert *Next* to the Amazon Rainforest?

 ### Discovering the surprising neighbors of South America’s wildest landscapes

 *By Peter Teoh, Science Writer*